 “Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit of life set me free from the law of sin and death” (Romans 8:1,2).

 Pride looks for who’s watching.
 Shame watches for who’s looking.
 But both are in bondage to the opinions of others.

 Pride and shame are like merry-go-round horses; one goes up and the other goes down, but they both keep going round and round.

-Pride and shame are the natural bodyguards of unrepentant self.
-They will do whatever is necessary to protect unrepentant self from healthy change.
+Pride and shame are the natural bodyguards of the unrepentant soul.
+They will do whatever is necessary to protect the unrepentant soul from healthy change.

 Chronic shame is like a tree with many roots underground, but slender trunk and very few branches above the surface.
 Persistent pride is like a great tree with long branches reaching upward from a portly trunk, but very little root structure.
 The wind comes and blows mightily against the shame tree.
 Some dead branches are blown off, but the roots remain firmly entrenched.
 Then the strong wind comes and blows against the pride tree.
 The whole tree comes crashing down, with its shallow roots exposed for all the world to see.

 Which tree is more resistant to the Spirit of God?
 The one that displays itself boldly to the world or the one that hides itself safely beneath the surface?